Conservation laws and chaos propagation in a non-reciprocal classical magnet: Abstract

 \section{Abstract}

-We study a nonreciprocal generalization [\href{https://iopscience.iop.org/article/10.1209/epl/i2002-00280-2}{EPL \textbf{60}, 418 (2002)}] of the classical Heisenberg spin chain, in which the exchange coupling is nonsymmetric, and show that it displays a ballistic spreading of chaos as measured by the decorrelator.
+{\bf We study a nonreciprocal generalization [\href{https://iopscience.iop.org/article/10.1209/epl/i2002-00280-2}{EPL \textbf{60}, 418 (2002)}] of the classical Heisenberg spin chain, in which the exchange coupling is nonsymmetric, and establish numerically that it displays a ballistic spreading of chaos as measured by the decorrelator.
 We show that the interactions are reciprocal in terms of transformed variables, with conserved quantities that can be identified as magnetization and energy, with a Poisson-bracket algebra and Hamiltonian dynamics.
-For strictly antisymmetric couplings in the original model the conserved quantities diffuse, the decorrelator spreads symmetrically, and a simple hydrodynamic theory emerges.
-The general case in which the interaction has symmetric and antisymmetric parts presents complexities in the limit of large scales.
-Ballistic propagation of chaos survives the inclusion of interactions beyond nearest neighbours, but the conservation laws in general do not.
+For strictly antisymmetric couplings in the original model the conserved quantities diffuse, the decorrelator spreads symmetrically, and a simple hydrodynamic theory emerges. {When the interaction has symmetric and antisymmetric parts, the transformed description lacks translation invariance and a thermodynamic limit.
+Lastly, ballistic} propagation of chaos survives the inclusion of interactions beyond nearest neighbours, but the conservation laws in general do not. }